NixOS/nix/doc/manual/src/architecture/architecture.md

 At the top is the [command line interface](../command-ref/command-ref.md), translating from invocations of Nix executables to interactions with the underlying layers.

-Below that is the [Nix language](../language/index.md), the configuration language for Nix.
+Below that is the evaluator for the [Nix language](../language/index.md), the configuration language for Nix.
 Its expressions ultimately evaluate to self-contained *build plans*, used to derive *build results* from referenced *build inputs*.

 The command line interface and the Nix language are what users interact with most.